 Our friend at this library (Lyon Township Public Library South Lyon, Michigan) asked us to put together a short presentation and demo on making sorghum syrup.
 They planted some Rox Orange in their library demo garden and we planted extra on our farm.

-We will be hauling our portable mill, truck bed of stalks and all the necessary cooking equipment.
+We hauled our portable mill, truck bed of stalks and all the necessary cooking equipment.
 We plan to press and mostly cook down a small batch ahead of time so that the demo can show the whole process all at once instead of the hours it normally takes.

 Here in Michigan, we are on the northern frontier of sorghum syrup.
 On the chance there are other nearby potential syrup makers lurking in this area, here is your chance to come get sticky.